opensource-nepal/node-nepali-datetime/README.md

     const date6 = new NepaliDate(2079, 2, 15, 10, 30)
     ```

+- Using a NepalTimezoneDate object: Converts a NepalTimezoneDate object (Gregorian date in Nepal timezone) to a NepaliDate object.

+    ```javascript
+    const npTzDate = new NepalTimezoneDate('2024-12-28T15:00:35Z')
+    const nepaliDate = new NepaliDate(npTzDate)
+    ```

 #### Getting the Nepali date components

 You can retrieve various components of a `NepaliDate` object using the following methods: